skellis46/slipbox/literature notes/Bridle - Ways of Being.md

 - decentring humans is vital in more-than-human world
 - acknowledge other worlds and the worlds of others is key to "disentangling ourselves from our greatest social and technological deception, and re-entangling ourselves with a more meaningful and compassionate cosmology."
 - understanding value of interpretation, situated knowledge and trained judgement
-- friction caused by attempting to force the world to conform to our portrayal of it - in [[artistic research and ecosystems]] perhaps this is useful in the sense of how artistic research attempts to force theory to conform to the work we make?? (long draw!)
+- friction caused by attempting to force the world to conform to our portrayal of it - in [[ecosystemic practice-research (for the benefit of others)]] perhaps this is useful in the sense of how artistic research attempts to force theory to conform to the work we make?? (long draw!)
 - fallacy of one world for all (instead there are multiplicity of worlds held in common)
 - we share a world
 - twin hazards in thinking of more-than-human world: anthropocentrism and anthropomorphism